Gavin Sheets Preview, Player Props: White Sox vs. Padres

 Gavin Sheets At The Plate

+- In 46.6% of his games this season (54 of 116), Sheets has picked up at least one hit, and in seven of those games (6.0%) he recorded at least two.

-- In 8.7% of his games this year, he has gone deep, and 3% of his trips to the plate.
+- In 8.6% of his games this year, he has hit a home run, and 2.9% of his trips to the plate.

-- Sheets has driven home a run in 25 games this year (21.7%), including more than one RBI in 9.6% of his games and producing three or more of his team's runs on seven occasions..
+- Sheets has had at least one RBI in 21.6% of his games this year (25 of 116), with two or more RBI 11 times (9.5%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.